-A huge overhaul of—as you can probably guess—the way Sims’ personalities work.
+This is one of our favourites on the best Sims 4 mods list.
+It's a huge overhaul of—as you can probably guess—the way Sims’ personalities work.
 It changes lots in the background (read the description on the mod page for an exhaustive list) but the best thing about it is that it eliminates all idle conversations.
 Never again will two Sims blab aimlessly to each other about nothing in particular: instead, they’ll be forced to choose an interaction, which is far more interesting.

 Those interactions aren’t random, either: the mod will select them based on traits, moods and the existing relationships between the two Sims in question, which will give them a greater sense of autonomy than ever before.
 Expect more kisses from love interests—and more sucker punches from your enemies.

-Become a Sorceror
+Become a Sorcerer

 Do you miss the magic of previous Sims games?
 Become a Sorcerer adds a hearty serving of the supernatural, letting your Sims sling magic spells that can either suck the sadness out of a friend or strike down an enemy with a bolt of lightning.

 You just need to touch lump of clay, choose one of three rituals—they’ll determine which Needs are replaced with new magical ones—and get to casting.
 Using magic strengthens your powers and unlocks new spells, but it also depletes your “Magical Connection” (a mana bar, basically), and you’ll have to drain either yourself or another Sim to replenish it.